“A fantastic recipe! Made this for a cookout and folks were haggling for the last piece!” ~Bev

 This is as easy as a crisp or crumble, but with a little more structure thanks to the crust.
 Toss your fruit with a little sugar, some lemon juice, and cornstarch in a big bowl and then pile it into the frozen crust (no need to thaw it.)
 Top everything with a simple crumble made with butter, flour, oats and sugar, then bake it up.
 It’s not rocket science, but it’s goooood.

-The only thing left is to scoop out some vanilla ice cream, or add a dollop of whipped cream…creme fraiche if you’re feeling fancy.
+The only thing left is to scoop out some vanilla ice cream, or add a dollop of whipped cream…creme fraiche or chantilly cream if you’re feeling fancy.